initcron/cicd-labs/chapters/jenkins.md

 # Setting up Continuous Integration with Jenkins

-In this lab, you will learn how to run jenkins by using docker container and configure it, launching jobs, adding unit test and packaging Jobs. configuring build triggers to auto launch jenkins, defining downstream/upstream and a pipeline view. how to integrate github with jenkins to setup jenkins, configuring job status with commit messages and setting up a CI pipeline for a NodeJS app.
+Following are the learning objectives with this lab

+  * you will begin by setting up Jenkins using docker
+  * take a walkthrough of Jenkins web interface and essential configurations
+  * start creating freestyle and maven jobs
+  * integrate with tools such as nodeJS  and maven
+  * integrate with GitHub and setup build triggers  and.
+  * setup a pipelines which run  automated builds  and unit tests

-### Setup jenkins with docker :-
+### Setup jenkins with docker
 Here you are going learn, how to setup jenkins using docker. prerequisite for this you need docker installed locally.

 You could run a jenkins container on your docker host by using official jenkins image with the version `2.178-Slim`.
 Use below command to run a jenkins container,